Kevin-Lovell/csci4220u/README.md

 # Image Mosaic
-This program creates and Image Mosaic from the users image library when given an image
+This program creates an Image Mosaic from the users image library when given an image

 # Author
 Kevin lovell